CSCfi/oidc-client/docs/api.rst

 Logout
 ~~~~~~

-The logout endpoint ``/logout`` is used to destroy sessions cookies and invalidate the access token.
+The logout endpoint ``/logout`` is used to destroy the access token cookie and to revoke the access token at the AAI.

-.. note:: ELIXIR AAI has not implemented a logout feature yet, so this feature is also missing from OIDC Client.
+Upon a successful logout procedure, the user is returned to the ``url_redirect`` address from the configuration file.

 Callback
 ~~~~~~~~